zilishen/documentation/content/nms/acm/how-to/backup-recovery.md

 To restore NGINX Management Suite and the installed modules deployed in the same Kubernetes cluster, follow these steps:

-1. From `nms-<version>.tgz` copy the extracted the restore script to your working directory:
+1. Copy the restore script `k8s-restore.sh` extracted from `nms-<version>.tgz` to your working directory:

     - For NGINX Management Suite and API Connectivity Manager, copy `k8s-restore.sh` from the `nms-<version>/charts/nms-hybrid/backup-restore/` directory.